mariooom/simple-shopping-app-interface/README.md

 # Simple Shopping App Interface
 This project demonstrates how to build a responsive UI using Flutter.
-The application features a sign-up page and a stateful home page with a horizontal scrollable layout containing multiple sections: a page view for products, a grid view for product cards, and a list view for hot offers.
+The application features a sign-up page and a stateful home page with a horizontal scrollable layout containing multiple sections: a PageView for products, a GridView for product cards, and a ListView for hot offers.
+Additionally, the app includes smooth fade animations for seamless transitions between pages.

 # Features
 1. Sign-Up Page
 A fully functional Sign-Up Page that allows users to:
 - Input their name, email, password, and confirm password.
 - Validate input fields with detailed error handling:
 - Name must start with a capital letter.
 - Email must contain an "@" symbol.
 - Password must be at least 6 characters long.